-If you are a degree-seeking student and you have mandatory course requirements, you must be registered in these courses in accordance with Valencia’s requirements for completing Mandatory Courses or the registration system will drop you from all courses.
+If you are a degree-seeking student and you have mandatory course requirements, you must be registered in these courses in accordance with Valencia College's requirements for completing Mandatory Courses or the registration system will drop you from all courses.

-To complete your registration, all of your fees must be paid, and your fee payment deadline is based on the date that you register.
-To determine your specific payment deadline, check your Atlas account or the Important Dates and Deadlines calendar
+To secure your course schedule, all of your fees must be paid by the fee payment deadline; your fee payment deadline is based on the date that you register.
+To determine your specific payment deadline, check your Atlas account or the Important Dates and Deadlines calendar.

 Each term you decide whether you want to be a part-time or a full-time student.
 You may be part-time one term and full-time the next term.
-When you register, you may register at any Valencia campus and you may register for classes on more than one campus for the same term.
+When you register, you may register for classes on more than one campus for the same term.
 In addition, you may register for a combination of Full Term and Flex Start classes.

 If you have a “registration hold” on your record, you will need to resolve the hold before you can register.
-To find out where to resolve a hold, you may go to atlas.valenciacollege.edu and click on the Registration tab or to any campus Answer Center.
+To find out where to resolve a hold, you may go to atlas.valenciacollege.edu and click on the Registration tab or you may visit any campus Answer Center for assistance.

-To use a high school course(s) as a prerequisite for a Valencia course, you will need to provide evidence through your high school transcript of having satisfied the prerequisite(s).
+To use a high school course(s) as a prerequisite for a Valencia College course, you will need to provide evidence through your official high school transcript of having satisfied the prerequisite(s).

-A description of courses offered by Valencia is located in Courses Offered section in the links on the left.
+A description of courses offered by Valencia College is located in the Courses Offered section via the links on the left (under the Course Descriptions section).
 Prior to registration each term, you are encouraged to review the descriptions of the courses in which you plan to enroll.
 If you are a degree-seeking student, you should develop an education plan that will reflect course requirements and specify the courses in which to enroll each term.
 You are encouraged to create an education plan via My Education Plan in Atlas, and you should meet with an advisor/counselor to review your plan.

 When you register for a college credit course for which you do not want credit, you may audit the course.
-To audit, you do not have to have special permission, but you must meet course prerequisites and/or corequisites, and after you register, you must go to the Answer Center to change the course registration status to audit.
+If you are auditing a course and remain in the course beyond the drop/refund deadline for the term, your final grade will result in an "X".
+To audit, you do not have to have special permission, but you must meet course prerequisites and/or co-requisites.
+After you register, you must go to the Answer Center to change the course registration status to audit.
 This status change must be done by the Change of Credit to Audit Deadline listed in the Academic Calendar in the online official catalog.

-Once the Change of Credit to Audit Deadline has passed, you may not change from audit status to credit status or from credit status to audit status without approval of the campus President.
+Once the Change of Credit to Audit Deadline has passed, you may not change from audit status to credit status or from credit status to audit status.

 You must regularly attend and prepare for class.
 You may participate in all class activities, but you will not be required to take examinations and will be given neither grades nor credit.